shaloo/docs.arcana/docs/quick-start/gasless-quick-start.md

 ### Use Case 3

-Apps that do not require any user onboarding functionality or the embedded, non-custodial {{config.extra.arcana.wallet_name}} offered by the {{config.extra.arcana.sdk_name}} but only need to enable gasless transactions for some third-party, browser-based wallets can simply follow the instructions below:
+Apps that do not require any user onboarding functionality or the embedded, non-custodial {{config.extra.arcana.wallet_name}} offered by the {{config.extra.arcana.sdk_name}} but only need to enable gasless transactions for some third-party, browser-based wallets only need to install and integrate the app with the {{config.extra.arcana.gasless_sdk_name}}.
+Refer to the code snippets below for details:

 {% include "./code-snippets/gasless_integrate_use.md" %}